 8. The Chair shall then ask the Grievance Officer to present and review the file(s) and the relevant sections of the Collective Agreement relating to the case in question.
 Then the grievor(s) (if present) shall be invited to make a presentation.

 9. After the aforementioned presentation(s), the Executive shall undertake a thorough discussion of the grievance and the case, with the advice of the Grievance Coordinator, who shall provide reasons for the Grievance Committee’s recommendation, and the Grievance Officer.
-The grievor(s) and representative shall not be present for this discussion.
+The grievor(s) and representative shall not be present for this discussion (unless the representative is an elected member of the Executive).

 10. In formulating its opinion, the Executive shall act in a careful, fair and objective fashion, bearing in mind: